 There is no doubt that it is easier to buy corn tortillas rather than make them, but homemade tortillas are 100 times tastier!
 A tortilla press is helpful if you want the perfect thickness and size, but the ingredients themselves couldn’t be simpler: masa, water and salt.
-Watch how mi amiga from the Bajio region of Mexico makes these with an inexpensive tortilla press and then try it yourself!
+Watch how mi amiga from the Bajío region of Mexico makes these with a tortilla press and a comal, and then try it yourself!
 You will be surprised at the taste difference….and it’s fun!

 This post may contain affiliate links, and you can read our disclosure information here–

 Masa vs Masa Harina